 - Chan never really liked the Rush Hour series but did it because he was paid a very irresistible sum of money.
 Jackie Chan Admits He Is Not a Fan of ‘Rush Hour’ Film.

 - He carried multiple guns and even a grenade to protect himself and his other artists from the Triad in the 80s and 90s.
 A triad is one of many branches of Chinese transnational organized crime syndicates based in China, Hong Kong, Macau, and Taiwan and in countries with significant Chinese populations.

 - He has his own stunt fighters that communicate when they attack him by very specific grunting noises.

-- He loves football and supports Hong Kong National football team, England National football team and Manchester City.
+- He loves football and supports the Hong Kong National football team, the England national football team, and Manchester City.

-- The only two things scare him are needles and public speaking.
+- The only two things that scare him are needles and public speaking.

 - A girl once committed suicide when she found out that Jackie Chan was married.

 Thanks for reading our Jackie Chan Childhood Story, plus untold biography facts.
 At ChildhoodBiography, we strive for accuracy and fairness in our routine of delivering the Biography of Famous Actors.

 Surely, the childhood story of Hugh Jackman, Tom Holland, Denzel Washington, and Chiwetel Ejiofor would definitely interest you.